 The Group calculates the regulatory capital requirement in accordance with the Solvency II Directive and/or the Insurance Act according to the standard formula.
 This step makes it possible to link the risk profile to the capital, i.e., to determine the capacity to bear risk.
-The Company conducted the full SCR calculation for the Group as at December 31, 2022 and as at December 31, 2023, while the recalculations of all necessary parts of solvency capital requirement that have or could have a significant effect on the Group's total solvency were carried out at the end of each quarter of 2023.
-This way the Company considered the effects of all relevant changes in the insurance portfolio, such as the intensely destructive storm that hit Croatia in July 2023, changes in the ratings of banks and securities issuers with which the Group operates, the application of derivative contracts, and all other significant events.
+The Company conducted the full SCR calculation for the Group as at December 31, 2023 and as at December 31, 2024, while the recalculations of all necessary parts of solvency capital requirement that have or could have a significant effect on the Group's total solvency were carried out at the end of each quarter of 2024.
+This way the Company considered the effects of all relevant changes in the insurance and investment portfolio, as well as all other important information that affects the calculation of the SCR.

-In 2023, there was no need to implement extraordinary ORSAs, despite the significant unfavourable events that took place around the world, like the war in Ukraine and conflicts in the Middle East.
+In 2024, there was no need to implement extraordinary ORSAs, despite the significant unfavourable events that took place around the world, like the war in Ukraine and conflicts in the Middle East.

-Solvency capital requirement coverage with eligible own funds was 245% as at December 31, 2023 and it was at levels above 279% for the rest of the year 2023.
+Solvency capital requirement coverage with eligible own funds was 226% as of December 31, 2024, and it was at levels above 232% for the rest of the year 2024.

-Defining and analysing the Company's business plan
+Defining and analysing the business plan

 An integral part of the ORSA process is the definition and analysis of the Group's business plan and strategy to obtain the necessary inputs on risk exposure under the business plan.
 This step is iterative in that the results of the other steps of the ORSA process are used therein.
 Business planning is carried out for a period of five (5) years.
-In particular, planning for the period 2024-2028 was conducted in the second half of 2023, and the key determinants of the business plan were addressed precisely through the ORSA process.
+In particular, planning for the period 2025-2029 was conducted in the second half of 2024, and the key determinants of the business plan were addressed precisely through the ORSA process.